JachymT/a-level-cs-blog/Algorithms and programming/2.2/2.2.2/Notes.md

 ## Performance modelling
-Performance modelling (testing) evaluating if a program's performance and uses that knowledge to improve it.
-Uses simmulations of mathematical models for testing to reduce costs.
-Done by creating criteria and complting tests on an application.
+Performance modelling (testing) evaluates a model's performance and uses that knowledge to improve it.
+It does this by approxmiating using aproximations and simulations.
+Mathematical tests, rather than in feild test, reduce costs, time and safety risks.

-Provides a cheaper and easier method of testing, since it can be done before the final system is fully implemented (but also its done on the final test).
+Provides a cheaper and easier method of testing, since it can be done before the final system is fully implemented (or using a scaled down or hypothetical version of the system).
+This means the results can also be monitered more closely, rather than testing thousands of connections at once.
+Image a plane.

 Examples: Stress testing can be done to test ‘erroneous’ scenarios of the program.